aleksblaze/taskendar/README.md

 The installation guide will definitely be here once I figure out how to create one.

 ## Usage
 You open the app, click on any day you want to add a task on, press "Add a task" or whatever name I give it and choose the task.
 Volla!
 You have added a task!
+Now when that day comes you will receive a notification.

 ## Contact
 If you'll have any problems using Taskendar contact me through: